 If the Virtual PLC CPU is not running, you will be asked if you want to start it.
 Select Yes.

 Notification will be given when the Virtual PLC CPU is running.
 Select OK.

 You can also start the EasyPLC virtual PLC CPU using the desktop icons.
 This mimics a physical PLC.
 The virtual PLC is what is running our logic.

 This virtual PLC can be seen as an icon on the taskbar in windows.
 Double-clicking this will show you the Virtual PLC CPU.

 There are several options that can be seen or changed on this virtual PLC.
-Starting and stopping the controller can easily be done here.
+Starting and stopping the controller can quickly be done here.

 EasyPLC Connect On-Line with the Virtual PLC – Quick Start

-Select the connect online with the PLC icon.
+Select connect online with the PLC icon.
 This will connect with the EasyPLC virtual PLC.